CS2-3-Shamrock18-19/Commerce/README-Payment.md

 -  account:string;
 -  code:string;

+### abstract class Payable
+This class has one function pay().
+For the card implementation you will have to check that it does not go over the limit, but with the mobile classes you can just return the IPayment object.
+-  abstract pay(amount: number, type:string) : IPayment;

 ### abstract class Card
 This class has all of the same fields as the ICardInfo, pass these into the constructor and assign all of the parameters.
 -  name : string;